 Oh, no problem, we think, we'll pick them up later.
 But we rarely make time to do that.
 At least once a year, set aside a Saturday for garage cleaning with kids.

 Is the patio umbrella dirty?
 Clean it.
 Is the artificial Christmas tree bent?
 Repair it or toss it.
 (You rarely need a backup Christmas tree.)

-Start the garage cleaning with kids with an empty garage to work on.
+Be sure to clean the garage while it's empty.
 Sweep it out, get rid of oil stains, brush away cobwebs - you get the picture.
 If you have oil stains on the floor, here's how to get rid of them.

 It's a good idea to wet all dusty areas before sweeping or wiping.

 This keeps the dust from swirling around and giving you an allergy or asthma attack.
 Or use a sweeping compound.
 This mixture of oil, sand, and sawdust catches and holds dirt instead of throwing it up in the air when you sweep.
-You'll find it at hardware stores.